-- Recommendation: Due to the nature of special district finance and the specific types of financial transactions and financial reporting activities performed by the District, management and the governing board should weigh the cost of eliminating this control weakness against the benefits to be received.
-If it is determined that the District cannot fully remediate the control weakness, management should work towards developing alternative procedures, which may help to mitigate the financial reporting risk of the District. - Management Response: The District has determined that the cost of fully eliminating the control weakness outweighs the benefits to be received.
-However, management has and will continue to work towards developing alternative procedures that will help to mitigate the financial reporting risk of the District.
+Recommendation: Due to the nature of special district finance and the specific types of financial transactions and financial reporting activities performed by the District, management and the governing board should weigh the cost of eliminating this control weakness against the benefits to be received.
+If it is determined that the District cannot fully remediate the control weakness, management should work towards developing alternative procedures, which may help to mitigate the financial reporting risk of the District.

+Management Response: The District has determined that the cost of fully eliminating the control weakness outweighs the benefits to be received.
+However, Management has and developed alternative procedures to mitigate the financial reporting risk of the District, and will be putting these procedures into place in the coming fiscal year.

-SCHEDULE OF PRIOR YEAR FINDINGS For the Year Ended June 30, 2019
+SCHEDULE OF PRIOR YEAR FINDINGS For the Year Ended June 30, 2020

-FINDING 2018-1 FINANCIAL REPORTING
+FINDING 2019-1 FINANCIAL REPORTING